Seamless Gutters vs Regular Gutters — Which One Is Better?

 Leakage: Seamless Gutters vs Sectional Gutters

 Because seamless gutters do not have sections, they only have seams at the downspout and corners.
 This significantly limits the likelihood of leakages.
-Although seamless gutters are not leak proof, they are far less likely to leak than regular sectional gutters.
+Although seamless gutters are not leak proof, they are far less likely to leak and cause water damage than regular sectional gutters.

 Which One to Choose: Seamless vs. Regular Gutters